 Cardinal Mooney High School Celebrates Its 50th Anniversary

 The 2009-2010 school year marked the 50th anniversary of Cardinal Mooney High School.
-Though many things have changed as the years have gone by, the Christian principles and family-centered foundation upon which the school was built will always remain the same.
+Though many things have changed as the years have gone by, the Christian principles and family-centered foundation upon which this Sarasota high school was built will always remain the same.

 Cardinal Mooney High School was founded in 1959 by Father Joseph Daley under the instruction of Archbishop Joseph P. Hurley, D.D., of St. Augustine.
 The school name honors His Eminence Edward Cardinal Mooney, Archbishop of Detroit, who had passed away in October 1958, shortly before the school’s founding.
 Cardinal Mooney High School is one of several schools inspired by the wishes of Archbishop Hurley, a man recognized for his focus upon increasing the number of educational institutions in the Diocese of St. Augustine, which would be divided in 1984 to include our current Diocese of Venice.